 Cranbrook Academy of Art Announces Student Awards

-Bloomfield Hills, Mich., May 8, 2020 – As Cranbrook Academy of Art concludes the 2019-20 academic year, we are pleased to announce several awards presented to our students.
-The awards are all designed to support study at the Academy and to aid our 2020 graduates in the transition from student to practicing artist.
+Bloomfield Hills, Mich., May 14, 2021 – As Cranbrook Academy of Art concludes the 2020-21 academic year, we are pleased to announce several awards presented to our students.
+The awards are all designed to support study at the Academy and aid our 2021 graduates in transitioning from student to practicing artist.
+We are grateful to the individuals and organizations who continue to see the importance of supporting today’s artists, architects, and designers.

-The Gallery A Award was presented to Rebecca Frantz, a first-year student in the Ceramics department.
+The Gallery A Award was presented to Mieyoshi Ragernoir, a first-year student in the Painting Department.
 This award provides funding for a student to exhibit their work in the entry space in the Academy of Art Administration office.
-The award recipient is selected by the student-led Studio Council Presidents and the Academy Director.
+The award recipient is selected by the student-led Studio Council and the Academy Director.

-The Academy Director’s Award was awarded to Ciaran McQuiston, a 2020 graduate of the Print Media department.
+The Academy Director’s Award was awarded to Zahra Almajidi, a 2021 graduate of the Metalsmithing Department.
 The Director’s Award recognizes excellence throughout two years of study at the Academy.

 About Cranbrook Academy of Art

-Cranbrook Academy of Art is the country’s top-ranked, graduate-only program in architecture, design and fine art.
+Cranbrook Academy of Art is the country’s top-ranked, graduate-only program in architecture, design, and fine art.
 Each year, just 75 students are invited to study and live on our landmark Saarinen-designed campus, which features private studios, state-of-the-art workshops, a renowned Art Museum, and 300 acres of forests, lakes, and streams, all a short drive from the art, design, and music scene of Detroit.
 The focus at Cranbrook is on studio practice in one of 11 disciplines: Architecture, 2D, 3D, and 4D Design, Ceramics, Fiber, Metalsmithing, Painting, Photography, Print Media, and Sculpture.
 The program is anchored by celebrated Artists- and Designers-in-Residence, one for each discipline, all of whom live and practice on campus alongside our students.
+For more information, visit us at cranbrookart.edu. campus alongside our students.
 For more information, visit us at cranbrookart.edu.

 Director of Communications